Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 I believe it's interesting to notice how at this layer the network seems to "see" moslty changes in contours, with the circular boundaries of the sign getting evidenced, even if this is not yet enough to classify.

-I feel this kind of analysis would prove helpful in eventual refactoring of the proposed architecture.
+I feel this kind of analysis would prove helpful in an eventual refactoring of the proposed architecture.

 ---